anagha-google/cloud-composer-setup-foundations/01-modules/02a-secure-cc2-iteration1-foundations.md

     --role=roles/compute.networkUser
 ```

 ### 13.6.
-IAM permissions in the host project for the service project's Google Managed Cloud Dataflow service account
+Grant IAM permissions in the host project for the service project's Google Managed Cloud Dataflow service account

 In cloud shell scoped to the shared VPC/host project, run the below.<br>
 ```